datacontroller/docs.datacontroller.io/docs/dcc-security.md

 ![Screenshot](img/securitytable.png)

+##  ACCESS_LEVEL

-## EDIT vs APPROVE
+### EDIT

 The `EDIT` permission determines which groups will be able to upload CSVs and submit changes via the web interface for that table.

+### APPROVE
 The `APPROVE` permission determines which groups will be able to approve those changes, and hence enable the target table to be loaded.
 If you wish to have members of a particular group both edit AND approve, then two lines (one for each group) must be entered, per table.

+### VIEW
+The default behaviour when installing Data Controller is that the [viewer](dcu-tableviewer.md) lets all SAS Users see all the tables that they are authorised to view in SAS.
+However there may be reasons to further restrict the tables in this component.

+There is a global setting that will disable ALL tables in VIEWER unless explicitly authorised - this is available in MPE_CONFIG.
+Set `DC_RESTRICT_VIEWER=YES`, submit, and approve.

+If authorising groups without this setting, it means that tables will be restricted only in that library (the rest will still be visible).

+Groups can be given VIEW access for all libraries or all tables within a library by using the keyword `*ALL*` instead of the libref / tablename.

+It's also worth being aware of the `DC_VIEWLIB_CHECK` option in MPE_CONFIG.
+When this is switched on, SAS will confirm that the library is valid and contains tables, before adding to the list.
+This can sometimes be slow (depending on your library configurations), hence disabled - but as the list is actually cached on frontend (until the next hard refresh) the impact may worth it.

 ## Determining Group Members